 With more than 20,000 plants from around the world, miles of hiking trails, and access to Lake Washington, Washington Park Arboretum offers a unique experience in Seattle — for free!
 It’s often described as a “hidden gem,” but I encourage you to not let it be hidden anymore.

 You can also experience Washington Park Arboretum by kayak and/or canoe.
 Bring your own boat and take off from one of several launch points throughout the park, or rent a canoe or kayak nearby.
 There are two different rental locations that I know of: Agua Verde Paddle Club & Cafe (kayaks) or the University of Washington Outdoor Activities Center (canoes and rowboats).
-There are several fun waterways that take you through Washington Park Arboretum, into Duck Bay and Union Bay, and around Marsh Island and Foster Island.
+There are several fun waterways that take you through the arboretum, into Duck Bay and Union Bay, and around Marsh Island and Foster Island.
 I highly recommend this to anyone and everyone on a nice day in Seattle.

 Have you ever visited Washington Park Arboretum?
 What was your favorite experience?
 We’d love to hear all about it!
-Leave a message below or connect with us on Twitter, Facebook, and Google+.
+Leave a message below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more cool places to experience in the Emerald City.